algosup/2023-2024-project-3-virtual-processor-team-3/Documents/TechnicalSpecifications.md

 [^4]: Header: A header file is a file used for C/C++ programs.
 It is used to declare functions and variables before executing a program.
 [^5]: Readability: The readability is the ability to read a program without having problems to understand it's use or the goal of the functions/variables used.
 [^6]: IDEs that allows this feature are: VScode/codium, Visual Studio Community, Eclipse, IntelliJ IDEA, PyCharm, Arduino IDE and multiple others.
+[^7]: Parser: A Parser is a program that can split a chain of character to identify a specific syntax or specific keywords.
+[^8]: Machine code: Machine code is the name given to the language of the computer, also named binary.
+[^9]: String: A chain of character contained in one variable.